BitBricoleurs/RType/doc/GameEngineInstruction.md

 2. Systems can also communicate or interact with other systems if needed.
 However, make sure to manage dependencies between systems carefully to avoid tight coupling and circular dependencies.

 With this information, users of the GameEngine can better understand how to implement custom game systems and how they interact with entities and components.

-## Advanced Usage

-For advanced usage and optimization techniques, refer to [Advanced Usage Guide](advanced-usage.md).

-## API Reference

-For detailed information about classes, methods, and their parameters, see the [API Reference](api-reference.md).

-## Contributing

-We welcome contributions from the developer community.
-If you'd like to contribute to GameEngine, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-GameEngine is licensed under the [License Name] License.
-See the [LICENSE](LICENSE) file for details.

 ---